ja121/football-path-predictor/README.md

 This project predicts ideal player movement paths in football (soccer) matches based on player tracking data.
 It overlays both player trails and model-suggested trajectories onto a video and logs predictions for analysis.

+### 📹 How Visualization Works

+The system reads the raw player tracking data and overlays both:

+- Actual **player movement trails** (from past positions)
+- Model-predicted **ideal movement targets**
+- Optional **Bezier-curved trails** for smoother, tactical visualization

+This acts as a basic form of **optical tactical projection**, simulating where a player should move next based on spatial and motion patterns learned by the neural network.

+It helps:
+- Analyze player positioning
+- Visualize movement intelligence
+- Detect tactical misalignment in real-time or replay

+The predictions are visualized as:
+- 🟡 Yellow dot: current player position
+- 🔵 Blue dot: model-predicted position
+- 🟢 Green line: movement suggestion
+- 💜 Purple Bezier trail: smooth path history toward target

 ## 📁 Project Structure

 ```